hexiaoxiao-cs/hexiaoxiao-cs.github.io/_pages/about.md

   - /about.html
 ---

-A Computer Science & Mathematics student with knowledge and experience in Deep Learning and a future Computer Science Ph.D. candidant in Rutgers University.
+A Ph.D. candidate in Rutgers University majoring in Computer Science, previously a undergraduate student in Computer Science and Mathematics in Rutgers Unviersity, graduated with the highest honor.
 I am also a member of ARRL with callsign K2XXH.

-Research Interests: Medical Imaging Analysis.
+Research Interests: Medical Imaging Analysis, Federated Learning, Semi-supervised Learning.